Chart Color Schemes

 The level of residential development activity in Kialla was found to be higher than 90% of real estate markets across the country

 Kialla has recorded approximately 127 residential properties granted approval annually over the past five financial years, totalling 639 homes.
-As of FY-26, 39 approvals have been recorded.
-On average, 2.6 people moved to the area per new home constructed between FY-21 and FY-25.
-The average construction cost value for new homes over this period was $309,000.
+As of FY-26, 48 approvals have been recorded.
+On average, 2.6 people moved to the area per new home constructed between FY-21 and FY-25, reflecting robust demand that supports property values.
+New homes are being built at an average expected construction cost value of $309,000.

 Frequently Asked Questions - Development